yabellini/docs.carpentries.org/topic_folders/workshop_administration/email_templates.md

 #### From Regional Coordinator

 Regional Coordinators use Helpscout to manage communication around workshop administration.
-All email templates used to communicate with workshop Organizers, Hosts, and Instructors can be found in Helpscout.
+All email templates used to communicate with workshop Organisers, Hosts, and Instructors can be found in Helpscout.

 #### From Instructors and Hosts